Itay-Saig/Ensemble-Learning/README.md

 # Ensemble-Learning
 Performing ensemble learning.

-In this Notebook, I will perform:
+In this notebook, the following steps are performed:

 1. The Condorcet's Jury Theorem (using the law of large numbers).
 2. Using AdaBoost Classifier model to find a strong classifier, using n weak learners.
 3. Analysis of the 'miRNA animals interaction prediction' dataset from Kaggle.